 The Landscape Design aim was to have a functional landscape conforming to all the recreational needs of the Naval Area as well as to improve the working conditions and enhance the natural beauty of the site, thereby leading to healthy living.
 The Client also demanded that the Landscape should be easy to maintain & economical at the same time.
 The Landscape has attempted to amalgamate the adjoining spaces of all three.
 It also acts as the transition from the built mass to the natural surroundings.

 The following design issues have been addressed while planning the Landscape:

 2. The gardens at the rear serve as outdoor interactive spaces.
-The focus has been to keep the spaces easy to maintain, functional and at the same time aesthetically pleasing.
-Sustainable energy options have been explored and suggested
+The focus has been to keep the spaces easy to maintain, functional and aesthetically pleasing.
+Sustainable energy options have been explored and suggested.

-3. Greens in front of the administration office block with minimal hard paving.
-Color & textures added using various ground cover & shrubs.
+3. Greens in front of the Administration Office Block with minimal hard paving.
+Colour & textures added using various ground cover & shrubs.

 A Swale is a ditch on the contour.
-It does not direct water, but holds it and allows it to gradually infiltrate the soil down-slope of it.
-Soil and water run-off are caught in the swale which becomes a fertile area.
-Gradual infiltration of water and nutrients and the dead roots of plants growing in the swale, slowly improve soil structure down-slope The surface run-off water channelized by the swales will be directed to the rain water harvesting reservoir using the natural gradient on site.
+It does not direct water, but holds it and allows it to gradually infiltrate the soil situated down-slope of the swale.
+Soil and water run-off are caught in the swale, which then becomes a fertile area.
+Gradual infiltration of water and nutrients, and the dead roots of plants growing in the swale, slowly improve soil structure down-slope.
+The surface run-off water channelized by the swales will be directed to the Rainwater harvesting Reservoir using the natural gradient of the site.